 FUT HAIR TRANSPLANT STEPS

-The rest of the procedure requires micro-surgical techniques to separate the harvested tissue into single follicles that can be easily transplanted into the desired areas.
+The rest procedure of Follicular Unit Strip Surgery requires microsurgical techniques to separate the harvested tissue into single follicles that can be easily transplanted into the desired areas.
 This process is performed by a highly skilled team using the latest in hair transplantation technology, ensuring that there is no loss of live tissue between the time of harvesting and transplantation.

 Transplanting the single-hair follicles into the transplantation area is carried out under the expert guidance of the LIASC hair restorative surgeon.
 It is ensured that the laying out of hair follicles is according to the predetermined hair and scalp lines, resulting in the growth of hair with the most natural look.
-The entire process, both during and after surgery, is made completely relaxing and comfortable for the patient who may watch TV, read magazines, have lunch or simply relax and enjoy the luxury of having a full head of hair again.
+The entire process, of Follicular Unit Strip Surgery during and after surgery, is made completely relaxing and comfortable for the patient who may watch TV, read magazines, have lunch or simply relax and enjoy the luxury of having a full head of hair again.

-All it takes is a few hours of pre-surgery preparation and post-surgery observation.
-The hair transplant procedure is usually carried out in the morning and the patient discharged by the evening.
+All Follicular Unit Strip Surgery takes is a few hours of pre-surgery preparation and post-surgery observation.
+The Follicular Unit Strip Surgery is usually carried out in the morning and the patient is discharged by the evening.
 Once discharged, patients can even drive home by themselves, with a bandage covering the front of the forehead for the first 24 hours.
 A minimum dose of pain medication for five days helps the patient cope with any discomfort.
 The patient is provided post-operative consultation and information about post-operative care and other details.